GGE2/GGE2/README.md

-My name is Ji Hun Kim, I hope to grow with everyone!⭐ 🖥️ Samsumg SW Academy For Youth 8th (2022.07 ~ )</br>
+My name is Ji Hun Kim, I hope to grow with everyone!⭐</br>
+🖥️ Samsumg SW Academy For Youth 8th (2022.07 ~ )</br>